ntxsystems/Orbit-Q/README.md

 ![Orbit-Q Board](images/Yellow%20and%20Blue%20Modern%20Logistics%20Company%20Profile%20A4%20Document.png)

 ---
+That's the problem ORBIT-Q was built to close, not just "make a board."
+The design decisions map directly to the findings above:

+- Onboard ST-Link + CP2102 — removes the external-programmer step that keeps people off STM32; the CP2102 UART bridge isn't STM32-specific, so it's useful with other MCU cards too.
+- Proper onboard power delivery (24W, dual-rail) — removes the "every project needs its own supply" problem common to all the boards above.
+- OLED display, addressable LEDs, microSD — these are the peripherals that show up in most real projects anyway (status output, visual feedback, data logging), so they're built in rather than breadboarded each time.
+- M.2 swappable MCU card — the real fragmentation problem isn't Arduino vs. STM32 vs. ESP32, it's that switching between them means rebuilding your whole setup.
+Making the MCU itself the only part that swaps solves that directly.The goal wasn't just to close the gap — it was to close it in a way that actually fits the market.
+A price-sensitive market doesn't just want a cheaper board; it wants a lower total cost to get to a working setup.
+Comparing bare board prices misses that most of the real cost is external — a programmer, a power supply, breadboarded peripherals for every project.
+Folding those into one board changes the comparison from "board vs. board" to "total setup cost vs. total setup cost, " and that's where the price argument actually holds.
 ## Quick Resources

+The card system does something similar for the learning curve.
+On Arduino or ESP32, moving to a more capable architecture usually means starting over on a new board, new wiring, new tooling.
+On ORBIT-Q, the same carrier carries you from a basic validation-tier MCU card to a flagship-tier one — the STM32F103 card to the STM32F405 and beyond — without rebuilding anything.
+That matters specifically because STM32 is the more relevant architecture for real unmanned/embedded work and stays underlearned for exactly the setup-friction reasons above.The result is a single board that carries everything a project usually needs onboard, with the MCU as the one modular part — the same model a desktop PC uses: change the part that needs changing (CPU/GPU), keep everything else (power supply, case, peripherals) as-is.

 * 📄 **Datasheet:** [Download Orbit-Q Datasheet PDF](./Orbit-Q%20Datasheet.pdf)
 * 📷 **Board Photos:** [Browse high-resolution imagery on GitHub](https://github.com/ntxsystems/Orbit-Q/tree/main/images)